bookofproofs/bookofproofs.github.io/_sources/history/19th-century/steinitz.md

 * Heinrich Heesch, Toeplitz and Steinitz had played music together.
 * There is a story, probably originating from Heesch, that at a symphony concert in Kiel Steinitz spontaneously came to the aid of an indisposed soloist and played the Schumann piano concerto.
 * Steinitz died from heart problems in 1928, was cremated on 3 October 1928 in Lübeck but his ashes were buried in Breslau.
-* Sadly Erhard Steinitz, who married Ilse Schlesinger, died in 1948 at the age of 36.
 * The direction of Steinitz's mathematics was much influenced by Heinrich Weber and by Hensel's results on ppp-adic numbers in 1899.
 * These results were given by Steinitz in 1900, when he was a Privatdozent at the Technische Hochschule Berlin-Charlottenburg, at the annual meeting of the Deutsche Mathematiker-Vereinigung in Aachen.
 * In his talk Steinitz introduced an algebra over the ring of integers whose base elements are isomorphism classes of finite abelian groups.